Desert rain frog

 The desert rain frog, web-footed rain frog, or Boulenger's short-headed frog (Breviceps macrops) is a species of frog in the family Brevicipitidae.
 It is found in Namibia and South Africa.
 Its natural habitat is the narrow strip of sandy shores between the sea and the sand dunes.
-It is threatened by habitat loss by such factors as mining and tourism.
+This area is characteristic of loose sand and continuous strong winds, with approximately 60mm (millimeters) of annual precipitation and no surface water.
+It is threatened with habitat loss by such factors as mining and tourism.

 Description

-The desert frog is a plump species with bulging eyes, a short snout, short limbs, spade-like feet, and webbed toes.
+The desert rain frog is a plump species with bulging eyes, a short snout, short limbs, spade-like feet, and webbed toes.
 On the underside, it has a transparent area of skin through which its internal organs can be seen.
 It can be between 4 and 6 cm long.
 Its color is yellowish-brown, and sand often adheres to its skin.
+Sand sticks to the frogs entire body, excluding the mouth and nose, and can likely be attributed to a type of sticky secretion, as removal of sand from the frog is difficult.

 Unlike most other species of frogs, it develops directly from the egg into adults without passing through the tadpole stage.
-It has a stout body, with small legs, which makes it unable to hop or leap – instead, it walks around on the sand.
-Unusually for a frog, it does not require water in its habitat to survive.
+It has a stout body with small legs, which makes it unable to hop or leap, so it walks around on the sand.
+Unusually for a frog, it does not require water in its habitat to survive, but it does not have any apparent adaptation to prevent water loss.
 Its eyes are comparatively large and bulging.
 The lifespan ranges between 4 and 14 years.

 Habitat

-The desert rain frog is mostly found on a small strip of land about 10 km wide along the coast of Namibia and South Africa.
+The desert rain frog is mostly found on a small strip of land about 10 km wide along the coast of Namibia and South Africa below the Congo basin.
 The small area of sand dunes often gets a lot of fog, which supplies moisture in an otherwise arid and dry region.
+Small amounts of rainfall occur in the regions winter months of June and July.

 The habitat of desert rain frogs is limited to a narrow strip of land along the western coast of southern Africa, specifically in South Africa and Namibia.
 This area is characterized by sandy shores and sand dunes, and it is one of the few places in the world where these frogs can be found.
 The climate in this region is dry and arid, with very little rainfall, and the frogs are adapted to living in these conditions.
 They are able to survive in areas with very little water by burrowing underground and waiting out dry periods, and they are also able to absorb water through their skin.
 The desert rain frog's habitat is characterized by xerophytic vegetation, which is adapted to living in dry environments, and in the spring, the area blooms with a variety of flowering plants.
 Fog is also an important part of the desert rain frog's habitat, as it provides some moisture in an otherwise dry region.